User Manual

 1. Introduction

-In the PDF Editor, various file formats can be opened or imported and then saved as PDF files.
-Additionally, users can render individual pages of a PDF as images and export them to the desired file format.
+In the PDF Editor, various file formats can be opened or imported and then saved as a PDF file.
+Additionally, users can render individual pages of a PDF file as images and export them in the desired file format.

 2. Save/export files